-However, if the balance is disrupted and the bad bacteria or yeast get out of control, you can develop Small Bowel Bacterial Overgrowth (SIBO) and Candida overgrowth.
+However, if the balance is disrupted and the bad bacteria or yeast get out of control, you can develop SIBO, or Small Intestinal Bacterial Overgrowth and Candida overgrowth.
 Both of these conditions can cause leaky gut, lead to a myriad of symptoms, and set you on the path to chronic illness and autoimmunity.

 The Role of Fermented Foods in Gut Health

 Fermented foods are prepared using the process of lacto-fermentation.
 Bacteria, yeast, and other microorganisms break down the sugar and starch in food and convert it into lactic acid.
 The lactic acid created during the fermentation process is a natural preservative.
 It inhibits the growth of harmful bacteria (which is why fermented foods “keep” for so long).

 Fermented foods digest easily as the nutrients break down into their most digestible form.
 The process of lacto-fermentation can also add nutritional value to your food.
 It can produce B vitamins, Omega 3 fatty acids, and digestive enzymes not naturally present in the food before fermentation.

 So what exactly is the link between fermented foods and gut health?

 The “lacto” portion of the term lacto-fermentation refers to a specific species of bacteria, Lactobacillus.
 Various strains of these bacteria are present in plants and even your gut microbiome.
 In fact, strains of Lactobacillus are often in probiotic supplements, because of their gut health benefits.